camomile-project/mediaeval/proposal/README.md

 for the MediaEval 2013 survey.
 ```

-- What is your opinion about requests selected according to the Google trend.
+- What is your opinion about selecting requests according to Google Trends.
   * Very interested.
   * Not interested